adimoraret/square9/README.md

+# Square9 Global Capture
-# Sample assemblies to illustrate the use of "call assembly code" and "list binder" in Square9 Global Capture software
+Sample assemblies to illustrate the use of "call assembly code" and "list binder" in Square9 Global Capture software